Rubayet19/roommate-expense-splitter/README.md

 # Roommate Expense Splitter

 A web application to help roommates track and split shared expenses.
+The site is accessible from here: https://roommate-expense-splitter.netlify.app

 ## Features